Image credit: famili.com

 Poor But Proud

-Though my family’s economic station – the measure by which most Americans seem to define a “fair society” – may not have been on par with others we knew, it never negatively influenced or impacted the high view of America that had been imparted to us by our hard-working parents, both of whom had only a high school education.
+Though my family’s economic station – the measure by which most Americans seem to define a “fair society” – may not have been on par with others we knew, it never negatively influenced or impacted the high view of America that had been imparted to us by our hard-working parents, each of whom had only a high school education.

 And then there were the picnics at Washington Park.